VeracodeLocal/example-go-goget/README.md

 Follow the instructions under the section "Setup and Configuration" in https://www.sourceclear.com/docs/command-line-interface/ to install and activate our SourceClear agent. s
 ## Scan this projects
-There are 2 ways to scan this project.
+There are 2 ways to scan this project.s

 ### 1. Using url option
 `SRCCLR_FORCE_GO_INSTALL=true srcclr scan --url https://github.com/srcclr/example-go-goget`